 Protecting funding for the Victims of Crime Act (VOCA) and the Michigan Crime Victims Services Commission is also at the forefront of the MCEDSV legislative agenda.
 MCEDSV and its national advocacy partners are front and center in the struggle to raise the cap for victim services and victim compensation.
 The budget forecast for VOCA funds in Michigan is outstanding especially in light of the many years of our struggle to protect these funds.
 Recent reductions in funding to Michigan due to the VOCA cap issue have been devastating to local victim service programs.
 Huge cuts to VOCA-funded programs were made and many programs were cut, drastically slashed, or un-funded altogether.
 This catastrophe was exacerbated by a desperate state budget climate that made any new appropriations a virtual political impossibility.
 Against these odds, the MCEDSV Policy Team persevered and secured a promising permanent fix to ongoing VOCA cap concerns.

-If you are a MCEDSV member organization or individual, please login and use the links below to review the passed and pending legislation and the MCEDSV position on each bill.
+Use the links below to review passed and pending legislation and the MCEDSV position on each bill.
 Each bill is listed with its Bill Number, Title and Primary Bill Sponsor.
 In most cases, the current MCEDSV position will be listed below.
 This is the position that the Public Policy team is communicating to the bill sponsors.
 The position may change as the bill progresses through the legislative process.

 House Bill (HB) 1234 (SB for Senate Bill and HB for House Bill)